viksl/viksl/README.md

 - 👋 Hi, I’m @viksl
 - 👀 I’m interested in games, programs, websites, art and animals
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on smaller game projects in Godot and C# projects
+- 💞️ I’m looking to collaborate on game projects in Godot and C# projects
 - 📫 How to reach me on discord: Nicknamegeneratorfailed#4558

 <!---